fsprojects/Paket/docs/content/index.md

     [lang=batchfile]
     $ paket install

-The [install command](paket_install.html) will analyze your [Paket.dependencies](Dependencies_file.html) file and generate a [Paket.lock](lock_file.html) file alongside it.
+The [install command](paket_install.html) will analyze your [paket.dependencies](Dependencies_file.html) file and generate a [paket.lock](lock_file.html) file alongside it.
 If the lock file already exists, it will not be regenerated.

-You may have a [Paket.references](References_files.html) file next to your VS projects to have Paket automatically add references for the package IDs noted in that file.
+You may have a [paket.references](References_files.html) file next to your VS projects to have Paket automatically add references for the package IDs noted in that file.

-All of the files involved (`Paket.dependencies`, `Paket.lock` and `Paket.references`) should be committed to your version control system.
+All of the files involved (`paket.dependencies`, `paket.lock` and `paket.references`) should be committed to your version control system.

 Determine if there are package updates available: